AdobeDocs/commerce-operations.en/help/configuration/deployment/single-machine.md

    bin/magento maintenance:enable
    ```

-1. Apply updates to Magento or its components using the following command pattern:
+1. Apply updates to Commerce or its components using the following command pattern:

    ```bash
    composer require-commerce <package> <version> --no-update